freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

   |Unlock TailsData|

 - Open a ``dom0`` terminal by opening the **Q Menu**, selecting the gear icon on the left-hand side, then selecting **Other > Xfce Terminal**.
-Once the Terminal window opens, run the following command to import the submission key.
+Once the Terminal window opens, run the following command to import the submission key:

   .. code-block:: sh